 WSU Okanogan County Extension offers testing for private applicators at the Extension Office in Okanogan.
-Tests are given the first and third Mondays of each month.
-Testing times begin at 8:30a.m.
-On the event that Monday falls on a holiday, the test will be offered the following Tuesday.
+Tests are given the first and third Wednesdays of each month through June.
+Testing times begin at 8:00a.m.
 All testers must show photo ID prior to testing.
-A $25 testing fee in addition to the license fee must be paid before the test is taken.
+A $25 testing fee in addition to the license fee must be paid before the test is taken, total of $70.
 Payment must be made by check or money order payable to WSDA, cash will not be accepted.
 Individuals wishing to take the test are asked to notify the Extension Office ahead of time due to limited seating.
 Study materials for all pesticide tests are available at the Extension Office, however only the private applicator tests can be taken here.
 For information on other tests contact WSDA at 1-877-301-4555.
 Use of a calculator is allowed during the exam.

 There are three licenses that are available for the Private Applicator.